lnvglr/character-diversion/character-diversion.md

 A major question to overcome was the structure of opinions and how to design the interface.

-#### JavaScript Framework
+#### Underlying Technology

+Because of the scale of the project as well as my own skill set, I decided to build a web app instead of a native app.
+A native app needs to be specifically designed for macOS, Windows, iOS or Android etc. which you would download onto your device, while a web based app is basically a website that behaves almost like native app.
+Building a web app requires you to build only one (1) app, whereas when designing natively you may end up developing several apps for each platform (i.e. iOS, Android etc.).

+This means that *Character Diversion* is build with HTML, CSS, and JavaScript.
+More specifically, I used the open source JavaScript framework Vue.js (writing TypeScript and implemented with Nuxt.js) to build the front end application and the headless open source CMS (content management system) Strapi for the Node.js backend.
+This is to say that a lot of modern web technologies were used to make the user experience (as well as the developer experience) as smooth as possible, allow for asynchronous interaction and the ability to install *Character Diversion* as a PWA (progressive web app).

 ##### Component Based Approach

-For the longest time, it was common practice in web development to separate markup (HTML), styling (CSS) and functionality (JavaScript) (source).
+For the longest time, it was common practice in web development to separate markup (HTML), styling (CSS) and functionality (JavaScript) (**source**).
 All styles would be written in a large CSS file and the same would be done with JavaScript.

 In recent years there has been a paradigm shift, however, towards a component based approach.
 In this approach, a website or an app would be divided into smaller elements and then the markup, styles and functionality for each element would be stored in a sperate file.
 Like many JavaScript frameworks, Vue.js uses a component based approach to front end development.